sneakysneak/docs/pages/custom-connectors/01-introduction.md

 | Methods / Endpoints | The endpoints for the API. |

 If available in your console, access to Custom Connectors is available in the Console under 'Connectors'.

+## Manual Connector Creation

+Custom Connectors can be created manually by a process of specification.
+This means that you are not 'coding' the connector but rather filling out series of forms that collect information about the specification of each aspect of the connector.

 ## Importing an API